-Years later Bolkonskij contacted Nicolas about bringing Cornica back.
-Nicolas thankfully agreed.
-He also supplied the great new Cornica logo.
+Years later, Bolkonskij contacted Nicolas about bringing Cornica back.
+Nicolas agreed and also supplied the great new Cornica logo.
 Cornica is now live, including an updated look yet Netscape 4.x compatible.

 So you're basically a YouTube for the poor?No. Cornica does not strive to be a YouTube clone.
 You won't find influencer videos here.
 Nor political stuff.
 And no commercialization whatsoever.

 Cornica wants to preserve and keep Quicktime videos on the web.
 And it wants to be a place you can surf to with your older Macs.

 After all, I firmly believe that old Macs should not catch dust on a shelf, but still be in use every now and then.

 What content can I expect?I created Cornica specifically to celebrate Apple and 80s & 90s tech (ok, early 2000's too for that matter).
 So expect a lot of videos about that from time and a few "converts" from YouTube (if their creators agree).

 Won't hosting costs ruin you?Cornica videos are served by the Macintosh Garden, the premiere Macintosh abandonware page.
 It's big, it's powerful, it won't go away.
 We thank the good folks at the Mac Garden for their great support!

 About Cornica ·

 Help / How to use ·

 Links to other sites ·